-Hiyashi Chuka Cold Ramen – Cool down and relax with this Japanese summer favorite.
-It’s a bright, flavorful, fun way to experience the magic of ramen on a hot summer day!
+Hiyashi Chuka Cold Ramen.
+Cool down and relax with this Japanese summer favorite.
+A bright, flavorful, fun way to experience the magic of ramen on a hot summer day!

 Hiyashi Chuka (冷やし中華) literally means “chilled Chinese”.
 It’s a Japanese dish typically served in the summer months in Japan.
 Chilled ramen noodles and colorful toppings abound with egg crepe, cucumber, summer veggies, and shrimp.
 Our soy sauce dressing adds a light touch when poured over the dish.

 Add sesame seeds and green onion to the dish for that summer rainbow of flavor for the tummy and eyes On hot days, a cold noodle dish like Hiyashi Chuka is a delicious nutritious meal to cool your body down, while filling up your tummy.